-The Habitat for Humanity ReStore is a wonderful location to buy locally while also helping your community.
+The Habitat for Humanity ReStore is a beautiful location to buy locally while also helping your community.
 They dedicate all their profits to the construction of homes and the improvement of the communities.
 Every dollar spent at ReStore or donation sites makes changes in people’s lives of those who live in shelters, homes, and communities throughout the world.

-In addition, ReStore has monthly auctions.
-They feature a different theme every month.
-You can bid on high-value collector pieces, antiques, and artworks at cheaper prices at the ReStore on the first and third Wednesdays of each month.
+In addition, ReStore has monthly auctions, and they feature a different theme every month.
+You can bid on high-value collector pieces, antiques, and artworks at lower prices at the ReStore on the first and third Wednesdays of each month.
 Just sign up for a bidding number at the cashier.

 9 Steps in Building a Habitat Home

 Habitat for Humanity is a non-profit organization that provides safe and decent housing.
-Here are the 9 steps in building a Habitat Home that the workers and volunteers do for the families.
+Here are the nine steps in building a Habitat Home that the workers and volunteers do for the families.

 1. Find a Property

 The organization finds properties in three different ways:

-- By contacting towns and municipalities to discover what sites they have allotted for affordable housing.
+- Contacting towns and municipalities to discover what sites they have allotted for affordable housing.
 Or looking for a developer, such as a Habitat for Humanity, to partner with, sell to, or deed to establish an affordable building.

 - From a land owner wanting to sell to a contractor who may encounter development limitations that make it impossible to use the property.

-- Conducting a study in a three-county service region to identify suitable and viable properties for Habitat construction.
-Then, after finding a property, the organization starts a contract with the landowner.
-The contract establishes a time frame for us to research the property.
+- We are conducting a study in a three-county service region to identify suitable and viable properties for Habitat construction.
+Then, after finding a property, the organization starts a contract with the landowner, and the agreement establishes a time frame for us to research the property.

 2. Research the Property

 The development team will start researching the property and ensure it is a good and safe place for Habitat homeowners.
 These include research steps like:

 - Examining the classification of the sites to determine how big the development they can construct